 - Developmental delay

 During Listening Training, it is not uncommon to notice physical changes first.
 A change in posture, for instance, or a person getting bladder control after many years of bed-wetting.
-Or there’s a change in appetite.
-One never knows beforehand what changes will be noticeable first.
+Or there is a change in appetite.
+One never knows beforehand what changes comes first.
 We’ve learnt that it’s best to trust the innate wisdom of the body in that respect, even though its priority list can be quite different from ours.

 How To Deal With A Resistance To Change